MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-admin-guide.md

 3. Extract the files from the compressed installation packages, for example, by double-clicking them.
 Then copy the extracted files to a network location that client computers can access.

-The setup packages for the RMS sharing application supports different deployment scenarios and includes the following:
+The setup packages for the RMS sharing application support different deployment scenarios and includes the following:

 |Description|Deployment scenario|
 |---------------|-----------------------|